yankai364/Pirate-Dash-360-Tutorial/readme.md

 }
 ```

-Next, we will need a function to convert our grid system indexes into X and Z coordinates in SparkAR.
+Next, we will need a function to convert our grid system indexes into X and Z coordinates in Spark AR.
 The formula can be found at previous section [Positioning Tiles using Grid System](#a-positioning-tiles-using-grid-system).

 ```js
 function getCoordinateXFromIndex(index) {